This time we will explore a recently published feature of version 2020 – The Combination Tracing Command.

 1 Load case number

-To trace the combinations, it is important to have a good understanding of the result load cases of your project.
-Mostly, because of the generated maximum and minimum combination result load cases.
+To trace the combinations, it is essential to understand the result load cases of your project.
+Primarily because of the generated maximum and minimum combination result load cases.

-Let me briefly explain the principle of the automatic numbering.
-If you stick with the predefined numbering, then the result load cases will be generated by the following two components
+Let me briefly explain the principle of automatic numbering.
+If you stick with the predefined numbering, then the result load cases will be generated by the following two components.

 - The offset number; which defines the thousands and hundreds of places (xx01).